awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

-# Contact trace records \(CTR\) data model<a name="ctr-data-model"></a>
+# Contact records data model<a name="ctr-data-model"></a>

-This article describes the data model for Amazon Connect contact trace records \(CTRs\)\.
-CTRs capture the events associated with a contact in your contact center\.
-Real\-time and historical metrics are based on the data captured in the CTRs\.
+This article describes the data model for Amazon Connect contact records\.
+Contact records capture the events associated with a contact in your contact center\.
+Real\-time and historical metrics are based on the data captured in the contact records\.

-For the CTR retention period and maximum size of the CTR attributes section, see [Feature specifications](amazon-connect-service-limits.md#feature-limits)\.
+For the contact record retention period and maximum size of the attributes section of a contact record, see [Feature specifications](amazon-connect-service-limits.md#feature-limits)\.

-For information about when a CTR is created \(and thus can be exported or used for data reporting\), see [Events in the contact trace record \(CTR\)](about-contact-states.md#ctr-events)\.
+For information about when a contact record is created \(and thus can be exported or used for data reporting\), see [Events in the contact record](about-contact-states.md#ctr-events)\.

 **Tip**
-Amazon Connect delivers CTRs at least once\.
-CTRs may be delivered again for multiple reasons, such as new information arriving after initial delivery\.
-For example, when you use [update\-contact\-attributes](https://docs.aws.amazon.com/cli/latest/reference/connect/update-contact-attributes.html) to update a CTR, Amazon Connect delivers a new CTR\.
-This CTR is available for 24 months from the time the associated contact was initiated\.
+Amazon Connect delivers contact records at least once\.
+Contact records may be delivered again for multiple reasons, such as new information arriving after initial delivery\.
+For example, when you use [update\-contact\-attributes](https://docs.aws.amazon.com/cli/latest/reference/connect/update-contact-attributes.html) to update a contact record, Amazon Connect delivers a new contact record\.
+This contact record is available for 24 months from the time the associated contact was initiated\.
-If you're building a system that consumes CTR export streams, be sure to include logic that checks for duplicate CTRs for a contact\.
+If you're building a system that consumes contact record export streams, be sure to include logic that checks for duplicate contact records for a contact\.
 Use the **LastUpdateTimestamp** property to determine if a copy contains new data than previous copies\.
 Then use the **ContactId** property for deduplication\.

 ## Agent<a name="ctr-Agent"></a>